 In many waiting rooms and emergency room settings, the need to call out full names has been eliminated in various ways.
 Here are some of those ways:

-• Some clinics and hospitals call out the first name and then only the first initial of the last name.
+- Some clinics and hospitals call out the first name and then only the first initial of the last name.
 E.g., Rebecca H.

-• Other providers call out the first name and middle initial, or first name and middle name, completely eliminating the last name.
+- Other providers call out the first name and middle initial, or first name and middle name, completely eliminating the last name.
 E.g., Rebecca L. or Rebecca Lynn

-• In yet other clinics and hospitals, the patient is asked at the time they check in what name they want to be used to call out in the waiting room, and then that name, which may or may not be their actual full name, is used to call the patient and is also noted on their charts for the attending nurses to use.
+- In yet other clinics and hospitals, the patient is asked at the time they check in what name they want to be used to call out in the waiting room, and then that name, which may or may not be their valid or full name, is used to call the patient and is also noted on their charts for the attending nurses to use.
 Often an alias or nickname is used.
 Getting this information from the patient is a form of consent that would be in compliance with HIPAA.

-• And yes, growing numbers of organizations do now use those same types of number machines as are used in department stores.
+- And yes, growing numbers of organizations do now use those same types of number machines as are used in department stores.

 I appreciate that you disagree with having the full name called as being listed as a HIPAA violation, but that is how the law is generally interpreted by a wide range of HIPAA lawyers.
 While many people have indicated this is not convenient, many more individuals who are patients like having their full name kept from being revealed within a roomful of other strangers, or acquaintances, whom they do not want to have hearing or recording in some way that they were in the hospital or clinic on a certain day at a certain time.